PowerShell: Pipeline

-PowerShell implements the concept of a pipeline, which enables piping the output of one cmdlet to another cmdlet as input.
-For example, the output of the Get-Process cmdlet could be piped to the Where-Object to filter any process that has less than 1 MB of paged memory, and then to the Sort-Object cmdlet (e.g., to sort the objects by handle count), and then finally to the Select-Object cmdlet to select just the first ten processes based on handle count.

-As with Unix pipelines, PowerShell pipelines can construct complex commands, using the | operator to connect stages.
+To enable pipeline semantics, similar to the Unix pipeline, a cmdlet receives input and outputs result as objects.
+If a cmdlet outputs multiple objects, each object of the collection is passed through the pipeline before the next object is processed.
+A PowerShell pipeline enables complex logic using the pipe (|) operator to connect stages.
 However, the PowerShell pipeline differs from Unix pipelines in that stages execute within the PowerShell runtime rather than as a set of processes coordinated by the operating system.
 Additionally, structured .NET objects, rather than byte streams, are passed from one stage to the next.
 Using objects and executing stages within the PowerShell runtime eliminates the need to serialize data structures, or to extract them by explicitly parsing text output.
 An object can also encapsulate certain functions that work on the contained data, which become available to the recipient command for use.
 For the last cmdlet in a pipeline, PowerShell automatically pipes its output object to the Out-Default cmdlet, which transforms the objects into a stream of format objects and then renders those to the screen.